 Thatch Caye is a very small private island located about 10 miles off the coast of Dangriga, Belize, Central America.

-Unique in the area, Blue Horizon/Thatch Caye offers the best of both worlds – a small occupancy destination with all the comforts and accoutrements of a classic island resort that also has a world-class fly fishing guide service.
+Unique in the area, Thatch Caye offers the best of both worlds – a small occupancy destination with all the comforts and accoutrements of a classic island resort that also has a world-class fly fishing guide service.
 Anglers need to realize they won’t be at a traditional fly fishing lodge during the evenings, but the beer is just as cold (and included in the rate with all mixed drinks and sodas!), the rooms and meals are as nice or nicer, and if they would like to bring a non-fishing spouse or family, those people will be entertained and well-taken care of while the anglers are out chasing permit, tarpon, and bones.

 A charming little island getaway, Thatch Caye is surrounded by some of the finest permit waters found anywhere as well as an abundance of snorkeling-worthy coral and sea life.
 More importantly, Lincoln Westby is one of Belize’s top permit guides, and as such is a great source of information about the area.
-Having Lincoln around makes fishing out of Thatch Caye an experience you will never forget.
+Having Lincoln and his team of personally trained guides around makes fishing out of Thatch Caye an experience you will never forget.
 Moreover, his dawn-to-dark work ethic is world-renowned; he and his guides will do whatever it takes to help you catch permit, and to teach you how to become a better permit fisherman.
 Most days you’ll be wading your first flat before the sun breaches the horizon, and it’s not unusual for anglers to have landed permit before every other guide in Belize has even had their breakfast.